-Hydro Tasmania stated that allowing the Derogation to lapse if a new baseload generator is built would "remove the barrier to entry for subsequent new entrants."42 In practical terms, the proposed Derogation would bind TVPS until a second large generator is built.
+Hydro Tasmania stated that allowing the Derogation to lapse if a new baseload generator is built would "remove the barrier to entry for subsequent new entrants."
+In practical terms, the proposed Derogation would bind TVPS until a second large generator is built.

-Aurora Energy43, AETV Power44 and Gunns45 did not consider the revisions proposed by Hydro Tasmania alleviated the barrier to entry created by the proposed Derogation.
+Aurora Energy, AETV Power and Gunns did not consider the revisions proposed by Hydro Tasmania alleviated the barrier to entry the proposed Derogation would create.

-The Commission agrees that imposing the Additional Cost on new entrant New TFOS Units could operate as a barrier to entry.
-The draft Rule determination reflects its view that the proposed Derogation imposes a cost on generators who can not meet the current TFOS that is not borne by existing generators.
+The Commission agrees that imposing the Additional Cost on new entrant 2008 TFOS Units could operate as a barrier to entry.
+This Rule determination reflects the Commission's view that the proposed Derogation imposes a cost on generators who are unable to meet the pre-2008 TFOS that is not borne by existing generators.
 This barrier could preclude entry, or delay new entry beyond the time that is economically efficient, especially where the business case for entry is finely balanced.

-The Commission notes Hydro Tasmania's efforts to mitigate the adverse competitive impacts of the proposed Derogation by amending its proposed clause 3.
-Despite the amendments proposed by Hydro Tasmania, the Additional Cost would operate as a barrier to those investors wishing to construct a New TFOS Unit smaller than 100 MW (or such other capacity as specified in the Derogation) as the operator of that plant would be required to contribute to the Additional Cost.
+The Commission notes Hydro Tasmania's efforts to mitigate the adverse competitive impacts of the proposed Derogation by amending clause 3.
+Despite the amendments proposed by Hydro Tasmania, the Additional Cost would operate as a barrier to those investors wishing to construct a 2008 TFOS Unit smaller than 100 MW (or such other capacity as specified in the Derogation) as the operator of that plant would be required to contribute to the Additional Cost.